snok/flake8-type-checking/README.md

 Good type hinting typically requires a lot of project imports, which can increase the risk of [import cycles](https://mypy.readthedocs.io/en/stable/runtime_troubles.html?#import-cycles) in a project.
 The recommended way of preventing this problem is to use `typing.TYPE_CHECKING` blocks to guard these types of imports.

-Both `TC001` and `TC002` help alleviate this problem; the reason there are two codes instead of one, is because the import cycles rarely occur from library/third-party imports, so this classification split provides a way to filter down the total number of imports for users that want to guard against import cycles, but don't want to manage every import in their projects *this* strictly.
+In particular, `TC001` helps protect against this issue.

 Once imports are guarded, they will no longer be evaluated/imported during runtime.
 The consequence of this is that these imports can no longer be treated as if they